section-engineering-education/engineering-education/content/authors/client-side-validation-with-react-alert/index.md

 We’re passing `alert` as an argument to the function so that we can have access to it when it is imported into the app component.
 The same thing goes for the other arguments too.

-The `errMsg` variable serves as the container that stores and thus displays the error message from the logic.
-That is why we declared it with the `let` statement, so it can be reassigned to any other value in the code execution process.
+The `errMsg` variable stores the error messages from our validation logic.
+That is why we declared it with the `let` keyword, so it can be reassigned to any other value in the code execution process.

 - **The conditional statements**